taniachahal97/pwa-text-editor/README.md

 Clone the pwa-text-editor repository to your local machine.
 Start the application using the `npm run start:dev` command

+# User Story

+AS A developer
+I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use

+# Acceptance Criteria

+GIVEN a text editor web application
+WHEN I open my application in my editor
+THEN I should see a client server folder structure WHEN I run `npm run start` from the root directory THEN I find that my application should start up the backend and serve the client WHEN I run the text editor application from my terminal THEN I find that my JavaScript files have been bundled using webpack WHEN I run my webpack plugins
+THEN I find that I have a generated HTML file, service worker, and a manifest file WHEN I use next-gen JavaScript in my application
+THEN I find that the text editor still functions in the browser without errors WHEN I open the text editor
+THEN I find that IndexedDB has immediately created a database storage WHEN I enter content and subsequently click off of the DOM window THEN I find that the content in the text editor has been saved with IndexedDB WHEN I reopen the text editor after closing it
+THEN I find that the content in the text editor has been retrieved from our IndexedDB WHEN I click on the Install button
+THEN I download my web application as an icon on my desktop WHEN I load my web application
+THEN I should have a registered service worker using workbox WHEN I register a service worker
+THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
+THEN I should have proper build scripts for a webpack application

 # Usage

 The following image demonstrates the application functionality: